 From dealing with admissions to calling aspiring barristers to the Bar, the Inns are bursting with activity all year round.
 Apart from organising educational activities, the Inns also undertake collegiate activities for their members and work with academics and career services at universities.
 The Inns also play an important role as regulators – for example, through the Inns of Court Conduct Committee and by assessing pupils’ advocacy – and work together with the representative and regulatory bodies on the policies affecting the profession and legal education and training.
 They also work with international jurisdictions to support relationships between the legal system of England and Wales and those overseas.

 The Inns are also working on behalf of the profession to promote diversity and social mobility.
 The Inner Temple Schools Project works with charities such as Pathways to Law, the Social Mobility Foundation and National Education Trust to promote an understanding of the justice system and careers in law.
 The Pegasus Access and Support Scheme (PASS) offers formal mini-pupillages to students from under-represented backgrounds.

 Do the Inns of Court provide training?

 For practising members at both the pupillage and tenancy (or employed) stage, the Inns are hubs of advocacy training; through professional training they ensure that advocacy standards are met.
 This training is provided by experienced, highly skilled barristers and judges on a pro bono basis - they pass skills on to the next generation, just as their predecessors did before them.
 Mandatory courses for pupils and new practitioners are foundational components of barristers' vocational learning.

 For further details of the services provided and the scholarships and awards available, see the Inns' websites and printed material.
 You can also contact members of the Inns' staff, who will be more than happy to offer you advice and arrange a tour.

-Struan Campbell is the deputy director of education (acting) at the Honourable Society of the Inner Temple.
+Struan Campbell is the outreach manager at the Honourable Society of the Inner Temple.